19 Tips on Budgeting on a Low Income

 It can be quite difficult to keep up with spending when you are using a credit card.
 To help you monitor and stick to your budget, budget using cash, and envelopes.

 This means you simply withdraw the amount you plan to spend monthly and keep them in an envelope.
 You can also divide them into categories.
 This way, you know that once the money finishes, spending is over.

-Sometimes, it can be quite difficult taking the initiative to transfer money into your savings account.
+Sometimes, it can be quite difficult to take the initiative to transfer money into your savings account.
 A great way to ensure you are saving is by doing so automatically.

-Open a saving account that automatically withdraws money at the end of every month.
-You can also have your employer remove a certain amount from your income to be transferred to a saving account on your behalf.
-This way, you don’t have to struggle with making a choice of whether to save a particular month or not.
+Open a savings account that automatically withdraws money at the end of every month.
+You can also have your employer remove a certain amount from your income to be transferred to a savings account on your behalf.
+This way, you don’t have to struggle with choosing whether to save a particular month or not.

-Creating and sticking to a budget on a low income can be really hard but possible.
-It is important to understand your financial goals and create values that are tending towards them.
+Creating and sticking to budgeting on a low income can be hard but possible.
+It is important to understand your financial goals and create values that are tending toward them.